Keyboard shortcuts

 # Or standalone:

-cerebro-mcp # Reads CORTEX_PATH env var
+cerebro-mcp # Reads CORTEX_PATH env var; falls back to ~/Projects/cortex

 Tools provided:

-• read_project — Combined generated + manual content for a project
+• read_project: Combined generated + manual content for a project

-• list_projects — All tracked projects with metadata
+• list_projects: All tracked projects with metadata

-• read_journal — Journal entry by date
+• read_journal: Journal entry by date

-• read_today — Today’s journal entry
+• read_today: Today’s journal entry

-• search_todos — Search TODOs across projects
+• search_todos: Search TODOs across projects

-• get_stats — Overall statistics
+• get_stats: Overall statistics

 Path resolution: